mobidic/knotAnnotSV/README.md

     --LOEUFcolorRange <Number to define which color gradient to use for LOEUF bin: 1 (red-to-green), 2 (red-shades-only) (default = 1)>

-    --vbaBin <path to vbaProject.bin file to add macro to output file>

     --geneCountThreshold <Maximum number of genes to output in split lines, omim morbid genes or exomiser > 0.7 will be kept anyway (All genes by default, 40 is advised )>